opiter09/Fossil-Fighters-Documentation/README.md

 - APOPHENIA worked out the hit-based damage and FP values, the use of rank 8/10 values in the stats section, the existence of a value for alphabetical order, the secrets behind FF1's kaseki_defs file, and the location and general structure of FFC status data.
-- aquaanimo for finding out that FFC vivosaurs' range text is not tied to their data.
+- aquaanimo found out that FFC vivosaurs' range text is not tied to their data.